Tschaul/iridanus-server/README.md

 # TODOS

-- bug: random idle notifications
-- handle errors in game runner
-- display active industry in selected world view
-- dont migrate population that is needed for industry

 - CTRL to select multiple fleets / button to toggle mutliple selection mode
+- rally orders at world that are given to every fleet that is built
 - store game history in seperate files (one per timestamp)
 - better star background (more relastic size and color distribution)